sisl.io.tbtrans.phtavncSilePHtrans

 \[\mathrm{DOS}(E) = -\frac{1}{\pi N} \sum_{i\in \{I\}} \Im \mathbf{G}_{ii}(E)\]The normalization constant (\(N\)) is defined in the routine

-, optional) – only return for a given set of orbitals (default to all) NOT allowed with atoms keyword.
+ndarrayofintorbool, optional) – only return for a given set of orbitals (default to all) NOT allowed with atoms keyword.
 If True it will use all orbitals in the device.
-False is equivalent to None.sum – whether the returned quantities are summed or returned as is, i.e. resolved per atom/orbital.
+False is equivalent to None.sum (bool) – whether the returned quantities are summed or returned as is, i.e. resolved per atom/orbital.

 Return the closest energy index corresponding to the energy

-E – if int, return it-self, else return the energy index which is closests to the energy.
+E (Etype) – return the energy index which is closest to the energy passed.
 For a str it will be parsed to a float and treated as such.

-method – how non-equal values should be located. * nearest takes the closests value * above takes the closests value above
+method (Literal['nearest', 'above', 'below']) – how non-equal values should be located. * nearest takes the closest value * above takes the closest value above

 - a2p(atoms)